 Then, complete the glute bridge with the same form as the bodyweight variation.

 Glute Bridge Alternatives

-If you enjoyed the glute bridge, check out these other glute exercises to improve your lower body training:
+If you enjoyed the glute bridge, check out these other glute exercise variations to improve your lower body training:

 1. Donkey Kicks

 Assume a starting position on all fours with your hands directly under your shoulders.
 Brace your abs and extend one leg backwards as far as you can.